Overactive Bladder Specialist in Clearwater

 Learn more about InterStim Overactive Bladder Therapy at Clearwater Sex Health today!

-• Urinating more than 8 times a day
+• Do you go more than 8 times per day?

-OAB Facts
+OAB statistics

 You Are Not Alone – Find Relief for Bladder Control Problems

 Overactive bladder (OAB) is a treatable condition.
 It’s not a normal part of aging.
 And you shouldn’t have to deal with it on your own.
+There are many ways to treat incontinence4 and get back to living life.

 1. Stewart WF, Van Rooyen JB, Cundiff GW, et al. World J Urol.
 2003;20(6):327-336.